 Do you need help with your upcoming building or refurbishment project?
 I would be more than happy to discuss your requirements and concerns with you.

-Book a complimentary 20-minutes phone consultation with me and tell me more about your project, so that I can advise you about the best way forward!
+Book a complimentary 30-minutes phone consultation with me and tell me more about your project, so that I can advise you about the best way forward!

 Happy home building!

 P.S.
-For those DIY folks amongst you, please check out my upcoming Interior Design Workshops, which will help you find the right direction and create your own concept to get started.
+For those DIY folks amongst you, please check out my upcoming Interior Design Workshops or download my ebook How to identify the ideal colours & style for your home, which will help you find the right direction and create your own concept to get started.

 Posted by Simone Aïda Baur: I’m a multi-lingual, multi-cultural and multi-passionate award winning international interior designer, award winning blogger and ex-hotelier.
 I have turned my life upside down more than once.
 Feel free to learn more about my story and connect with me on Twitter, Facebook, LinkedIn, Pinterest, Instagram and YouTube.

 If you enjoyed this post and would like regular interior design tips and insights, as well as my latest hotel (design) reviews, then just leave your email in the box below!